Wristp²

 Dataset:

-We built a synchronized multi-sensor system to create a large-scale dataset of 93,000 frames from 15 participants.
+My teammate and I built a synchronized multi-sensor system to create a dataset of 93,000 frames from 15 participants.

 · Synced Sensors: We combined professional Motion Capture (for precise hand tracking) with a high-resolution Pressure Pad (to record touch force).
 This allowed us to capture both 3D hand poses and physical pressure simultaneously.